 In Office PowerPoint, you can insert and playback many different file types of video/audio.
 According to Microsoft PowerPoint help documents here (for 2007), here (for 2010) and here (for 2013), for the best video playback experience, we recommend that you use .avi videos encoded with Xvid video, .mpg videos and wmv videos for PowerPoint 2010 and its previous versions, and use .mp4 videos encoded with H.264 video and AAC audio for PowerPoint 2013 version.

 So, click "Profile" drop-down menu, this will display a panel where you'll select the format you want.
 Here, we pick AVI, WMV or MP4 as the output format.

-Optional: This DVD to PPT converter looks to be a simple program until you see all the rather complex advanced options hidden away in the "Settings" button, where there has support of configuration for each of the variety of video formats and codecs.
+Optional: This DVD to PPT converter looks to be a simple program until you see all the rather complex advanced options hidden away in the "Settings" button (near "Profile" menu), where there has support of configuration for each of the variety of video formats and codecs.

-In addition to converting DVD to PowerPoint video, the program has presets from columns on the left side for dozens of popular devices like the iPad, iPhone, Kindle Fire, PSP and many more.
+In addition to converting DVD to PowerPoint video, the program has presets from columns on the left side for dozens of popular devices like the iPad, iPhone, Android, PS4 and many more.
 Just select a preset and it will fill in all the settings for you accordingly.

 Step 3: Convert DVD

 Finally, choose the local folder where you want the exported files saved through "Destination" option beneath the "Profile" drop-down menu.

 Now, hit the blue "Convert" button on the bottom to begin ripping DVD into PowerPoint friendly file format.
 The conversion process is displayed in the progress bar.
 The complete process could take a while depending on the number of files that you are converting and the speed of your computer and DVD drive.